Oops Something went wrong!

 The last formal estimates of wedge-tailed eagle population size - at fewer than 1000 birds - were many years ago, and based on inference from quite limited information.
 Since then, there have been lots of efforts to reduce the impact of human activities on these birds, but we don’t know if they’re working.

-We’re inviting as many people as possible across Tasmania to join us in finding out, by spending a day out with your eyes to the sky on Friday 25th, Saturday 26th &/or Sunday 27th May.
+We’re inviting as many people as possible across Tasmania to join us in finding out, by spending a day out with your eyes to the sky.
 On this website, we explain what the survey involves, and provide resources for you to gain or build on your bird identification skills.

-This schools component of the project will be Andrew Hughes’ eleventh Expedition Class: Where Where Wedgie?
-Schools students will learn about eagle and other birds of prey, and about monitoring threatened species.
+The first survey, which took place in May 2018, involved a substantial schools component which was Andrew Hughes’ eleventh Expedition Class: Where Where Wedgie?
+Schools students learnt about eagle and other birds of prey, and about monitoring threatened species.